SahanFernando-exe/por3/docs/assessment-tasks.md

 What is the expected time and space complexity of the above algorithm?
 You can answer using big O or in plain English but in both cases you MUST justify your answer.

-> if the array has more than one element the sorting algorithm takes the first element as base and sorts all following elements into 2 new arrays by comparing if they are greater or lesser than the base, then repeats for each of those arrays. this algorithm has a big O of n*log(n), this is because the algorithm has to go through the whole array the first time, then half the list each consequtive time (n + n/2 + n/4 + n/8...)
+> If the array has more than one element the sorting algorithm takes the first element as base and sorts all following elements into 2 new arrays by comparing if they are greater or lesser than the base, then repeats for each of those arrays.
+> This algorithm has a time complexity of nlog(n) this is because the algorithm has to go through the whole array the first time, then half the list each consequtive time (n + n/2 + n/4 + n/8...).
+> because this algorithm recursively runs through the whole array -1 item each time, the space complexity is n+n-1+n-2...n-n, which can be reordered to (n(n-1))/2 and in reference to big O it can be further simplified to O(n^2)

 ### 5.2.
 Task: Implement the custom sorting algorithm